Fitness for One and All Home Page

 Phase five began on January 15th, 2003.
 I did 3 phase five workouts for each powerlift.
 Assistance work remained the same as the previous two phases, but reps dropped on the powerlifts.

 For the first two workouts for each powerlift I did two sets of 1-2 reps on the powerlifts, while sticking with five warm-up sets of 10,8,5,3,1.
 Then for the third phase five workouts for each powerlift I did my max single attempts.
 Now, if I were planning on entering a contest, I would not do the third phase five workouts.
 My max attempts would, of course, be saved for the contest.

-Throughout phase five, I wore power wraps for squats, pull-up type of knees wraps for deadlifts, and again, wrist wraps for benches and deadlifts.
+Throughout phase five, I wore power wraps for squats, knees sleeves for deadlifts, and again, wrist wraps for benches and deadlifts.
 I also used a power belt for the powerlifts.
 I didn't bother with a power suit or bench shirt, but if I were entering a contest, I would have worn whatever supportive gear would be allowed at the contest.
 So if they were allowed, in addition to wraps and a belt, I would wear a lifting suit and a bench shirt at this time.
 The point would be to try to approximate as closely as possible the conditions that will exist at the meet.

 For the first 1-2 reps workout for each powerlift for I did: Squat: 260/2, 265/2, Bench 175/2, 175/2, Deadlift: 315/2, 320/2.
 For my second and last 1-2 rep workout for each powerlift I did: Squat: 270/2, 275/2; Bench: 180/1, 180/1, Deadlift: 325/2, 325/2.